SuzzyM/Powerhacks-40-Hackathon/README.md

 - **Secure API Proxy**: All AI API calls are proxied through server-side endpoints
 - **Session-Based Chat**: Chat history is not permanently stored
 - **HTTPS Enforcement**: All traffic must use HTTPS with HSTS headers
+ - **Encrypted Journaling (Design)**: Journal entries and safety plans are designed to be end-to-end encrypted so that only the user can read them (server stores ciphertext only).

 ## Technology Stack